CloudLabsAI-Azure/pbiworkshops/Data Factory in a Day/Exercise 2.md

     ![Create Contoso tables](./Media/new-variable-expression-folder.png)

 1. Navigate to the General tab with the Set variable activity selected.
-Update the **Name** field with the text "**Set file directory**".
-This step helps in identifying and managing the activity within your pipeline in subsequent steps, making it easier to understand its purpose and functionality.
+Update the **Name** field with the text **Set file directory**.

     ![Set variable name](./Media/set-file-directory-name.png)